Potential Dangers of Eating Soy

 Ideally, the soy you consume should be:

-- Organic: at least 80% of soy in the United States is genetically modified, but you can avoid both GMOs and heavy pesticide use by choosing certified organic soy
+- Organic: almost all of soy in the United States is genetically modified, but you can avoid both GMOs and heavy pesticide use by choosing certified organic soy.

-- Soaked/sprouted: like all legumes and beans, the digestibility of soy can be improved through soaking and/or sprouting.
-This traditional method of preparation lowers antinutrients and makes it easier to digest (though a significant amount of the antinutrients still remain.)
+- Soaked and sprouted: like all legumes and beans, the digestibility of soy can be improved through soaking and/or sprouting.
+This traditional method of preparation lowers antinutrients and makes it easier to digest (though a significant amount of the antinutrients still remain).

 - Fermented: fermented soy products like tempeh and natto offer an impressive nutrient profile, probiotics, and increased digestibility.